abhishekarya1/DSA-2k23/bs.md

 Ceil value is equal to the Lower Bound value, also if target element is present then `floor = element = ceil`

 - Floor/Ceil of `x`: if target is `4`, `low` and `high` will eventually converge at `[2 5]` and after two more steps, we'll have our **greatest number less than x** at `high` and **lowest number greater than x** at `low`.
 Take care of equal to cases and duplicates using strategy discussed above (for lower and upper bound)
-- Search Insert Position: insert position is lower/upper bound only, depends on where question wants us to insert if element is already present in array
 - Find the first or last occurrence of a given number in a sorted array: CANNOT be solved using lower/upper bound or floor/ceil bcoz they guarantee a valid index as output and don't return `-1` if element is not found in array
   - Find first position: on `arr[mid] == k` store `ans = mid` and reduce search space to left array only (`high = mid - 1`), rest is same as in normal BS
   - Find last position: on `arr[mid] == k` store `ans = mid` and reduce search space to right array only (`low = mid + 1`), rest is same as in normal BS